Estimating Individual Responses when Tomorrow Matters: Average partial effects for dynamic settings

+To interpret $\Delta_t^{\rm SAPE}$ as the average impact on outcomes when $x_{it}$ changes to $x_{it}^{(\delta)}$, one needs to assume that the function $g_i$ in (\ref{eq_standard}) remains constant (\citealp{stock1989nonparametric}).
+This invariance assumption is often implausible in applications where dynamics matter.
+Indeed, in many settings where the current value of $x_{it}$ changes, beliefs about future $x_{it}$'s, which are implicit in the function $g_i$, are likely to change as well.
+For example, under a permanent income tax, both current income and beliefs about future income change.
+In contrast, in our approach based on (\ref{eq_novel}), we require $\phi_i$ to be invariant in the counterfactual.
+Although this assumption is not without loss of generality (and we will discuss it further in the context of a structural framework in the next section), it is weaker than the assumption that $g_i$ in (\ref{eq_standard}) is invariant to the change.
+The key difference is that, unlike (\ref{eq_standard}), (\ref{eq_novel}) explicitly accounts for variation in beliefs.

 Finally, note that, when beliefs matter in (\ref{eq_novel}), an approach based on (\ref{eq_standard}) is incorrect for two reasons.
-The first one is that beliefs $\pi_{it}$, which are generally correlated with $x_{it}$, are omitted variables in (\ref{eq_standard}).
-Hence, not controlling for $\pi_{it}$ gives incorrect estimates of the contemporaneous APE.
-The second one is that relying on (\ref{eq_standard}) makes it impossible to estimate the total APE, and to decompose it into contemporaneous and dynamic APEs.
-Hence, when (\ref{eq_novel}) holds, $\Delta_i^{\rm APE}$ defined in equation (\ref{eq_APE}) is not economically interpretable in general.
+The first one is that beliefs $\pi_{it}$, which are generally correlated with $x_{it}$ (though not collinear with $x_{it}$), are omitted variables in (\ref{eq_standard}).
+Hence, not accounting for $\pi_{it}$ gives incorrect contemporaneous APE estimands in general.
+The second reason is that relying on (\ref{eq_standard}) makes it impossible to recover the total APE, and to decompose it into contemporaneous and dynamic APEs.
+Hence, when (\ref{eq_novel}) holds, $\Delta_t^{\rm SAPE}$ defined in equation (\ref{eq_APE}) is not economically interpretable in general.